-- When a Social Council hearing is to be held, the Social Council President will contact the accused student via an e-mail to the student's College account informing the student of: (a) the allegation against the student, including the date of the alleged incident, if known, and the specific violations under consideration during the hearing, and (b) the date, time, and place of the hearing. - 2.
-Admission of Responsibility: In the case that a student elects to admit violating College policy to the Social Council President, this honorable act will result in an outcomes hearing, where the student is required to attend (and where any referring or impacted party could also attend).
+- 1. When a Social Council hearing is to be held, the Social Council President will contact the accused student via an e-mail to the student's College account informing the student of: (a) the allegation against the student, including the date of the alleged incident, if known, and the specific violations under consideration during the hearing, and (b) the date, time, and place of the hearing. - 2.
+Admission of Responsibility: In the case that student elects to admit violating College policy to the Social Council President, this honorable act will result in an outcomes hearing, where the student is required to attend (and where any referring or impacted party could also attend).
 The outcomes hearing will permit the student and impacted parties to discuss potential outcomes.
 The Social Council will then evaluate the entire situation in issuing appropriate sanctions. - 3.
 Denial of Responsibility: If a student denies violating College policy, a formal hearing will be conducted.
 During the hearing, the President (or alternate) of the Social Council serves as chair of the hearing, ascertaining that all evidence and witnesses are produced.
-During the hearing, the Social Council presents the evidence supporting the allegation (typically in the form of a referral submitted by the Assistant Director of Student Life or Delegate) and provides the accused student an opportunity to present evidence on their own behalf.
-At its discretion, the Social Council may call in the referring party (including the Assistant Director of Student Life or Delegate, if appropriate) or other witnesses listed in the referral to gather information about the situation.
+During the hearing, the Social Council presents the evidence supporting the allegation (typically in the form a referral submitted by the Vice President for Student Engagement & Dean of Students or Delegate) and provides the accused student an opportunity to present evidence in their own behalf.
+At its discretion, the Social Council may call in the referring party (including the Vice President for Student Engagement & Dean of Students or Delegate, if appropriate) or other witnesses listed in the referral to gather information about the situation.
 Following the introduction of evidence, the Social Council will determine if they have sufficient evidence to render a decision.
 If insufficient evidence exists, the Social Council may request a continuation of the hearing and dictate what evidence they require the accused student to present at a hearing to be called on a later date.
 If sufficient evidence exists, the Social Council will take a vote to determine whether the preponderance of evidence supports a finding of responsibility.